 What can public health professionals do to advance active transportation?

 While states and cities are making their roads more conducive to active transportation, the effort is an ongoing one.
 Much like achieving wellness, it’s a constant endeavor.
-Fitch recommends Master of Public Health graduates interested in active transportation look into opportunities that include city design and planning.
+Fitch recommends that online MPH program graduates who are interested in active transportation look into opportunities that include city design and planning.

 “As individuals, people can seek out opportunities to serve on advisory committees, attend public meetings to learn about proposed construction projects in their neighborhoods, and provide input during public comment periods,” Fitch advised.
 “As public health professionals, people can apply their research, policy development or analysis, communication, evaluation, and other skills by collaborating with city planners, traffic engineers and policymakers.
 Working on active transportation and built environment efforts draws from various public health fields, including physical activity promotion, injury prevention, and air quality improvement.”